eclipse-iceoryx/iceoryx/CONTRIBUTING.md

     ```
     ./tools/iceoryx_build_test.sh clean -c unit -j 4
     ```
 For having only unittest reports.
+In the script tools/gcov/lcov_generate.sh is the initial scan, filtering and report generation automatically done.

-All reports are stored in build/gcov as html report.
+All reports are stored in build/lcov as html report.

 ## Legal & Compliance